BDK "Peresvet" fired from the "Grad-M" MLRS at coastal targets in the Sea of Japan

 The BDK crew conducted missile and artillery firing to support a mock landing.
 Firing at the coast was carried out from the ship's 122-mm "Grad-M" multiple launch rocket system (MLRS) at a distance of over 10 km.

 The sailors eliminated air and sea targets from the AK-176 and AK-630 artillery mounts.
-Large-caliber machine guns destroyed a balloon and a mock floating sea mine.
+An air balloon and a mock floating sea mine were destroyed by large-caliber machine guns.

 "Peresvet" was built in Poland at the "Stocznia Polnocna im.
 Bohaterów Westerplatte" shipyard.
-This is the third BDK of Project 775.
+This is the third Project 775 BDK.
 The armament includes the Igla MANPADS.

 Characteristics of Project 775M ships: